univention/ucsschool-id-connector/docs/development.rst

 Dev prerequisites
 =================
-First, we assume that you are already familiar with the chapter :doc:`admin`.
+First, we assume that you are already familiar with the chapter :doc:`admin`, and the prerequisites described therein.

-You also need the following knowledge to follow this manual and to develop for ID-Connector:
+You also need the following knowledge to follow this manual and to develop for |IDC|:

 HTTP
    The foundation of data communication for the www.
 Our APIs use this